yashmadan123/mslearn-openai/Instructions/Labs/05-generate-images.md

 #### Task 3.3: View application code

-Now you're ready to explore the code used to call the REST API and generate an image.
+In this task, you will explore the code used to call the REST API and generate an image.

 1. In the code editor pane, select the main code file for your application: